oulaydi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# 0x04.
-C - More functions, more nested loops
+# C - More functions, more nested loops

+In this project, I continued to learn about using nested loops and writing functions in C.

 ## General